Build a Community Structure

 Environment and Sustainability Projects

 Here are tools that help you on develop a community sustainability organisation or group.
-The tell you what the challenges are in this area of community action, and shows you how to overcome them.
+They tell you what the challenges are in this area of community action, and show you how to overcome them.

 How should we set up and run our community group?

-Building a firm foundation for your group will mean that you will grow strongly.
+Building a strong foundation for your group will mean that you will grow and thrive.
 These resources will tell you about how to best set up a community group choosing the system that works best for you.

 Who do we need to talk to, and how do we communicate in the best way?